acgetchell/CDT-plusplus/README.md

 ~~~

 And then type `make` as usual.

+This should result in the main program executable, `cdt`, as well as the unit test executable, `unittests`, in the build directory.
+If you want to install the program, you will eventually be able to run `make install`.

 For some versions of Linux, you may have to build CGAL from source.
 Follow the instructions (or their equivalent) given in the install section of the [.travis.yml](https://github.com/acgetchell/CDT-plusplus/blob/master/.travis.yml) buildfile.